haddocking/powerfit/README.md

     cd powerfit-master/
     (sudo) python setup.py install

-If you are starting from a clean system, the following instructrions should get you up and running in no time.
+If you are starting from a clean system, the following instructions should get you up and running in no time.

 ### Unix (Linux/MacOSX)

 Unix systems usually include already a Python distribution.
 To easily install the required Python packages, first install the Python package manager [pip](https://pip.pypa.io/en/latest/installing.html).
-Download *get-pip.py*, open up a terminal and go to the location where *get-pip.py* was downloaded.
+Download *get-pip.py*, open up a terminal and navigate to the location of *get-pip.py*.
 Type

     (sudo) python get-pip.py